 Money belt – Bumbags or Fanny Packs are advised against apart from on trek.

-Assorted stuff bags – This can be a purpose-made dry bag to keep all of your electronic devices and accessories dry and organised during the trek – including a spare change of clothes.
+Assorted stuff bags – This can be a purpose-made dry bag to keep your electronic devices and accessories dry and organised during the trek – including a spare change of clothes.

 Water bottle – Needs to be at least one litre and be made of metal or Nalgene (plastic type).
 Both can be used as a hot-water bottle at night.

-Penknife – Swiss Army or Leatherman type are useful, preferably one with a bottle opener.
+Penknife – Swiss Army or Leatherman types are useful, preferably one with a bottle opener.
 This should be packed in your main/hold baggage.

 Sunglasses & Glasses – Sunglasses are easily lost or broken so you may want to bring a cheap pair.
-If you wear glasses then bring an spare pair.
-Contact lenses are generally advised against due to the conditions and altitude though we can talk this through with you.
+If you wear glasses then bring a spare pair.
+Contact lenses are generally advised against due to the conditions and altitude, though we can talk this through with you.